mdfleming3/mdfleming3.github.io/_drafts/how-dictation-can-strengthen-your-brand-voice.md

 tags: branding strategy content-marketing copywriting

 ---
 Brand voice is a business’s style of communication.
-It’s what makes a brand unique or gives it personality.
-It’s what makes a silk-stocking law firm's communication different than that of a bungie jumping company.
-Brand voice often comes naturally for small businesses with a vision that is understood by the few employees.
-In mid-size and large companies, however, brand voice becomes more difficult to maintain.
-Don’t believe me?
-Ask five different people at a large company what the company does.
-If you hear the same answer in five different ways, the company likely has a weak brand voice.
-Luckily, there is a simple marketing solution.
+It makes a brand unique or gives it personality.
+It’s what makes the language of a silk-stocking law firm different than that of a bungie jumping company.
+Its goal is to tell the story and culture of a company.
+At many compoanies though, there is a disconnect between the brand voice that is used in marketing materials and the voice used when interacting with clients.
+This is a sign of a weak brand voice.
+How can a company strengthen this?
+Dictation is a simple, but creative solution.

 ## How Brand Voices Are Typically Developed